socialvibe/truex-ads-docs/bluescript-reference.md

    "y"         : "150",
    "width"     : "800",
    "height"    : "0",
-   "text"      : "This is the TXAudio Tester"
+   "text"      : "This is some sample text"
 }
 ```